 Stella Siddall told us that there’s a collection of old censored Blackpool postcards in the local history library.
 If anyone fancies popping in, Tony Sharkey was the man to talk to but has since retired.
 Just ask for any of the heritage assistants who will be able to help you.

 Jill Carruthers is the Exhibitions Assistant at Blackpool Museum Project and she got in touch with more information.
 She said:

-“Tony (Sharkey) had done a great deal of research on this topic so I shall share some of it with you:
+“Tony (Sharkey) had done a great deal of research on this topic so I’ll share some of it with you –

-This article from 3 May 1912 (Blackpool Herald) signals the beginning of the censorship committee in Blackpool.
+This article from the Blackpool Herald, dated 3 May 1912, signals the beginning of the censorship committee in Blackpool.

 As you can see it was actually a trade matter, not established by the Council or authorities.

 Here’s the follow up article published on 12 May 1912, with the selection of members.

 Although it drops off the bottom of the scan these were: Mr Beswick (tobacconist), Mr Coop (bookseller & stationer), Mr Green (draper), Mr Riley (furniture dealer), Mr Sweeten (bookseller), and Pilling & Whittaker (subpostmasters).

 “Some of the cards still on view are not only grossly offensive in design, but their ‘double entendre’ is very pronounced.”